 After completing this course the The B.Ed.
 Spl.
 Edu.
-LD First Semester student-teachers will be able to-
+HIFirst Semester student-teachers will be able to-

-- CO1-Explain the history, nature and process and philosophy Philosophical Foundation of education - - Analyze the role of Educational System in the context of Modern Ethos - -CO2-Explain the Understand the concept of diversity - Develop an understanding of CO3-Explain the trends, issue Contemporary Issues and challenges faced by Concerns - CO4-Explain the contemporary - Indian Issues and Trends in Education in global context - CO5-Explain theEducation Commission and policy (School Education)
+- CO1-Explain the Philosophical Foundation of Education - CO2-Explain the history, nature and process and philosophy of education - Analyze the role of Educational System in the context of Modern Ethos - Understand the concept of diversity - Develop an understanding of CO3-Explain thetrends, issue Contemporary Issues and challenges faced by Concerns - CO4-Explain thecontemporary - Indian-Issues and Trends in Education in global context - CO5-Explain the Education Commission and policy (School Education)